Vue Pa Chay: The war

 One particular weapon that especially scared the French army was the Hmong cannon, made with the trunk of a tree, and packed with metal pieces from pots, and a lot Hmong gunpowder.
 This cannon was designed by Kuab Chav, and is said to have weighed over 200 lbs, such that only one man named Lwv was able to carry it.
 As the French army came up the mountainous trails, the cannon would spray the metal shards at the French army, sending them into hiding while wounding and killing many of them.
 They never knew what it was because they assumed the Hmong did not have the technology to build such a weapon.

 The French morale was also weakened because of rumors of that Pa Chay's army was protected by magic.
 As the French Army chased the Hmong army through the mountainous passes and ravines, they never saw any dead Hmong soldiers.
 The reason was that Pa Chay had commanded his men to never leave anyone behind, and to cover up the blood as quickly as possible.
 This gave the illusion to the French that indeed Pa Chay's army was invincible.

 Kao Mee, a sister of Pa Chay, also played an important role.
 She carried a white flag made of hemp, which she used to deflect bullets.
 She is said to have been a righteous virgin, which is why the Heavens allowed her to have such miraculous powers.
 She led the army into many successful battles.

 At its height, the rebellion encompassed 40,000 square kilometres of Indochina, from Điện Biên Phủ in Tonkin to Nam Ou in Luang Prabang, and from Muong Cha north of Vientiane to Sam Neua in Laos.

 Death

-He resided in Luang Prabang until his death.
+He was assassinated by Hmong traitors, in a trap.
+He was carrying his child on his back, and out of nowhere, the betrayer shotgunned him, the bullet went through the child and Vu Pa Chai.
+The child died.

+Vu Pa Chai said his last words to Hmong people : "Hmong are cruel, because of their evil deeds, they will gather what they sow...”